DimitarStoyanoff/compose-calendar/README.md

 Calendar view made with Jetpack Compose which supports adding selection ranges, displaying them with an animation, moving between months, and a loading view.

-Used in the [Voicelip](https://play.google.com/store/apps/details?id=com.voicelip) app.
+Used in the [Voicelip](https://play.google.com/store/apps/details?id=com.voicelip) Android app.

 ## Basic Usage